 The M.A.
-Degree: Students entering the Master of Arts degree program in Spanish should complete a minimum of 8 courses in the Department of Spanish and Portuguese with a letter grade.
-An introductory course in literary and critical theory (Spanish 239A or B) is a requirement for all graduate students.
+Degree: Students entering the Master of Arts degree program in Spanish should complete a minimum of 8 graduate seminars in the Department of Spanish and Portuguese with a passing letter grade of B or better (a B- is not a passing grade; if the course is required, it must be retaken).
+An introductory course in literary and critical theory (Spanish 239A or B or equivalent) is a requirement for all graduate students.
 Students are granted an M.A. after the passing of the M.A exam.
 This exam should take place no later than the fifth quarter of graduate study.

 Continuing students and students that transfer into the doctoral program from elsewhere must take a minimum of 8 graduate courses at UCI, of which six must be in the Department of Spanish and Portuguese.
-In the case of students who enter the Ph.D. program with their master's degree from another institution, the Ph.D. guidance committee will determine the number of courses that will be accepted.
+With regard to students who enter the Ph.D. program with their master's degree from another institution, the Ph.D. guidance committee will determine the number of courses that will be accepted.

 Graduate students participate actively in general discussions regarding the present and future of the department through their student representatives.
 These elected representatives attend faculty meetings and present the concerns and initiatives of the students to the faculty.